JetBrains/intellij-sdk-docs/drafts/project_model.md

 [JDKs] (http://www.jetbrains.com/idea/webhelp/jdks.html)
 and
-[Configuring Project JDK] (http://www.jetbrains.com/idea/webhelp/configuring-project-jdk.html) in IntelliJ IDEA Web Help.
+[Configuring Project JDK] (http://www.jetbrains.com/idea/webhelp/configuring-project-jdk.html) in the IntelliJ IDEA Web Help.

 ##Facet
 A facet represents certain configuration, specific for a particular framework/technology, associated with a module.
 A module can have multiple facets.
 E.g. Spring specific configuration is stored in a Spring facet.